awsdocs/amazon-aurora-user-guide/doc_source/aurora-pitr.md

 You can specify other settings\.
 For information about each setting, see [Settings for Aurora DB clusters](Aurora.CreateInstance.md#Aurora.CreateInstance.Settings)\.

+Resource tagging is supported for this operation\.
+When you use the `--tags` option, the source DB cluster tags are ignored and the provided ones are used\.
+Otherwise, the latest tags from the source cluster are used\.

 **Example**
 For Linux, macOS, or Unix: